qpliu/esolang/intercal/README.md

 not receiving the input, so that it gets received by the next not IGNOREd variable that is inputted into, as opposed to taking and discarding the input and having to decide how to handle erroneous input.

+The INTERCAL System Library described in sections 5 and 6 is not included with this implementation.
+It's probably a copyright violation to include it.
+An optimized INTERCAL System Library implementation would behave differently from an INTERCAL implementation when ABSTAIN or IGNORE are used or when operating close to the RESUME stack limit.
+Perhaps a future version of this implementation will include such an optimized INTERCAL System Library.

 Compiler
 --------